Skilled Worker sponsorship: Recruiters' guidance

-We are only permitted to apply for or issue a CoS if the following requirements have been met and the individual can demonstrate they will score a total of 70 points (50 mandatory and 20 tradeable) across the assessment criteria below:
+We are only permitted to apply for and issue a CoS if the following requirements have been met and the individual can demonstrate they will score a total of 70 points (50 mandatory and 20 tradeable) across the assessment criteria below:

-- The job meets the appropriate skill level (RQF level 6), the minimum applicable salary requirements and any specific criteria detailed in the relevant Standard Occupational Classification (SOC code)
+- The job meets the appropriate minimum skill level (RQF level 3 (A-level equivalent)), and any specific criteria detailed in the relevant Standard Occupational Classification (SOC) code (20 points); and

 Please view the following guidance for further information.
 If the guidance does not answer your question, please contact the Staff Compliance team for specific advice.

 Learn more about...

 If the individual was recruited in line with the College’s recruitment guidance andthe vacancy has been advertised internally and/or externally, please ensure that you retain the following documentation:

 - Screenshot of the archived Imperial vacancies advert which can be saved retrospectively

 - For adverts placed externally, additional evidence of advert placement e.g. screenshot from Talentlink /other advertising evidence such as email of advert placement/removal from jobs.ac.uk/summary of placement

 Although there is no requirement to undertake aResident Labour Market Test (RLMT), we may need to evidence that the job is a genuine vacancy that:

 - requires the jobholder to perform the specific duties and responsibilities